 (3) ASIC is empowered to authorise, in writing, a person who is a member of ASIC, or of its staff, to issue certificates under this section.

+[Section 30 inserted by No. 39 of 2011 s.
+11.]

 31. Registration or record of transfer

 The Registrar of Titles, the Registrar of Deeds and Transfers and any other person or authority required or authorised under a law of the State to register or record transactions affecting assets or liabilities, or documents relating to such transactions, must, on application under this section accompanied by a certificate issued under section 30, register or record in an appropriate manner the transfer or transfers to which the certificate relates.

+[Section 31 inserted by No. 39 of 2011 s.
+11.]

 32. Exemption from State tax

 (1) In this section —